Former Barclays bank set to open as vegan-friendly cafe

 "We did try and turn it into a table, but it is just too heavy.
 It must have been put in place and then the building was built around it," he said.

-Mr Wetherall said the cafe will be open for business by the end of this month.
+Mr Wetherall said the restaurant will be open for business by the end of this month.